 LEADERSHIP STUDIES (B.A.)

 The Leadership Studies major is designed to provide individuals with a broad understanding of leadership.
-This program utilizes an interdisciplinary approach with a particular focus on the following leadership theories: steward, trait, transformational, and servant.
-In addition, the framework for this program is leaders, followers, and environments.
+This program utilizes an interdisciplinary approach with a particular focus on the following

 B.A.
 Leadership Studies Major Program Learning Outcomes